Good stuff on the internet

 Paul Goldberger: Pulitzer-winning architecture critic.

-Seamus Heaney recites his poem, "Whatever You Say, Say Nothing."
+Seamus Heaney recites his poem, 'Whatever You Say, Say Nothing.'

 Creamsicle Blue: An unsentimental, impressionistic gem from Mike DeCapite.